 In our time, the philosophy of man has diverged between East and West.
-East being concerned with life, here and now, and the meaning of life.
+East is concerned with life, here and now, and the meaning of life.
 Confucius famously said to one of his pupils, who dared asked the master about the afterlife, “You don’t even know anything about life, why should you care about what comes after?”
-The west and its focus on innovation and modern technology cares more for the question of how stuff is made, the practical side of things, while thinking pragmatically about the future and its afterlife.
+The West and its focus on innovation and modern technology cares more for the question of how stuff is made, the practical side of things while thinking pragmatically about the future and its afterlife.

 The realism of the paintings is astonishing.
 These early men and women descended into the cave, bringing torches as their only source of light.
 They drew the paintings in the dark with the flickering of their fires.
 Some horses and bulls have eight legs, an early cinematic approach to movement.
 Other animals have their front paws and legs clearly moving.
 Movement, life, is a central theme or motivation.

 To enter a cave is to leave the world behind.
-Research showed that no people actually lived in the cave, it was a spiritual place only and occasional home to live cave bears.
-Why do it?
+Research showed that no people actually lived in the cave, it was a spiritual place and an occasional home to cave bears.
 I have to make assumptions to find some possible answers.

 But there is another, more interesting assumption that can possibly be made.
 It is the assumption of the dying world of the ice age.
 If a particularly strong winter had killed many large game animals, mankind’s invention of fire could keep them warm and help them through the winter.
 But a steep reduction of wildlife population would be a very distressing event to early man.

-After a strong, deadly winter, the local population of people are distressed by the declining wildlife population.
+After a strong, deadly winter, the local population of people is distressed by the declining wildlife population.
 Their mastery of fire manages them to survive.
-But with their intelligence they must have understood that animals could not make fire and therefore suffered more from the deadly winter cold.
+But with their intelligence, they must have understood that animals could not make fire and therefore suffered more from the deadly winter cold.
 How to reignite the world, bring back life?